pawanpaudel93/tsx-to-jsx/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-`tsx-to-jsx` is a Node.js package and CLI tool that converts TypeScript (.tsx) files to JavaScript (.jsx) files from a specified source directory, saving the result in a destination directory.
+`tsx-to-jsx` is a Node.js package that converts TypeScript (ts/tsx) files to JavaScript (js/jsx) files from a specified source directory, saving the result in a destination directory.

 ## Installation